ravikumar10/XpathGenerator/README.md

 # XpathGenerator

-This tool will generate Xpath for the Given Json and Xml files , and print them in the console.
+This tool will generate Xpaths for the Given Json and Xml files , and print them in the console.
+I have made some changes in the java-json.jar to pick "content" as key.

 HOW TO USE ::
 Copy the .jar files and the library, run the below command :